Language Theory

 Theories of computation, including language theory, start from the idea that information can be represented as a string of symbols.

-These notes assume a little familiarity with traditional mathematical and logical notation.
-If you need to brush up, see these math notes and these logic notes.
+Information theory and language theory both use a fair amount of logical and mathematical notation.
+If you need to brush up, see these logic notes and these math notes.

 Symbols